 Neuro-linguistic programming (NLP) is a collection of methods identifying how the mind processes information.
 Within NLP, there are three communication modalities known as the VAK model.
 The simple version of the VAK Learning Styles Model describes three representational systems.
 These systems reveal how we prefer to learn and communicate.
-Once you understand how people like to effectively communicate and learn, you can quickly build rapport and find ways to connect more effectively.
+Once you understand how people like to communicate and learn effectively, you can quickly build rapport and find ways to connect more effectively.

 Origin of the VAK Learning Style Model